Faculty Spotlight | Sean Wright

 He also believes in creating a student-centered approach to education.
 “I provide the opportunity for students to use their resources to discover the answers themselves versus me telling them.
 I want them to know that I’m not the only source of information and they can learn from their peers and other resources, and that is okay.
 Sharing experiences can be much more impactful than reading something out of a textbook.
 My goal is to prepare students, not for Harford, but for the four-year school they plan to attend, the doctoral program they want to complete, or their dream job.
 Practicing those skills early on gives them an edge against the competition,” he explained.
 Sean is working on his dissertation for an Ed.D. at A.T.
 Still University and conducting an extensive research project that focuses on eating behavior among two-year institution students.
 The purpose of his research is to understand how cost, convenience, and social context (friends and family) influence eating behavior among students.
 “Once I graduate, I plan to take some time off and earn another master's degree.
 Each year one of my professional goals is to obtain some new type of fitness certification,” said Sean.

 Recently, Sean worked with his colleagues to develop the Exercise Science program, and was responsible for creating the Fitness Instruction course for that program.
 “We noticed there was a demand for that degree with the number of students who participated in the high school program at Harford Tech.
 A lot of our students were completing general studies degrees and then transferring to Towson.
-We wanted to provide a degree for those who might not have been ready to go off to a four-year school right after graduating from HCC.
+We wanted to provide a degree for those who might not have been ready to go off to a four-year school right after graduating from Harford.
 We also wanted to create an opportunity for students to complete a certificate so they can go right into the workforce if that was their goal,” explained Sean.
-He and his colleagues are in the process of completing the setup of their Exercise Science lab so HCC students can have some hands-on practice with different types of fitness assessments.
+He and his colleagues are in the process of completing the setup of their Exercise Science lab so Harford students can have some hands-on practice with different types of fitness assessments.
 “I’m helping to create some new courses -- a care and prevention course, but more specifically, a foundations of resistance training course,” he added.

-In addition to teaching, Sean has been the full-time manager of HCC’s Fitness Center since 2016.
+In addition to teaching, Sean has been the full-time manager of Harford’s Fitness Center since 2016.
 He oversees its day-to-day operations, hires and trains all the staff and coordinates with athletics, credit classes, and noncredit classes (a homeschool weight training program) to make sure everyone is capable of using the Fitness Center with no overlapping scheduling.
 “In the Fitness Center, we try to provide health education and awareness through our activity boards.
 I make sure everyone is working out safely and correctly by providing tips and tricks with workouts.
 I also attend events on campus such as OwlFest and the Wellness Fair to promote the Fitness Center,” he added.
 The Fitness Center has two interactive iPads that participants can use to help them with their workouts.
 The apps can be used for workouts or to explain how to use equipment, such as a foam roller or some yoga poses.
 “The Fitness Center allows students to go to a safe and welcoming environment where they can let off some steam from a long day or go to reach their fitness goals regardless of whether they are an athlete, regular student, or an employee.
 We’re here to help them every step of the way.
 They’re able to meet new people and learn some new things while having a few laughs along the way,” explained Sean.
 He has also created a partnership between the Fitness Center and the Towson University in Northeastern Maryland’s (TUNE) program which allows the participants to use the Fitness Center.
 “In addition to TUNE, I work with John Archer to help arrange time for the Future Links students to come once a week to use the Fitness Center,” he added.

 When COVID hit, Sean was challenged with keeping remote class workouts fresh and engaging.
 “Teaching a cross-training class online was interesting, as I had to think of ways to provide good workouts while making sure I did not do the same thing over and over again.
 To help with this, I turned some of the workouts into interactive games.
 For instance, with the deck of doom workout or match game workout, students picked cards to determine the exercises.
 I also explored what items around the house could be used to help provide some resistance since not everyone has weights.
 For one circuit workout, we did all 12 exercises using either a backpack, a broom stick, or a combination of the two,” said Sean.

 During this time, with the world closed down, much of the community was experiencing a reduction in physical activity.
 Sean was asked to help create workout videos for students of all levels to help maintain their physical fitness.
 “I took some of the workouts I used for my fitness classes and changed the level of difficulty based on the age group for that particular video.
 I walked the viewer through a warm up, workout, and cool down while trying to teach concepts along the way,” explained Sean.
-His series of videos was published on HCC’s YouTube channel and helped our community stay active during a very difficult time.
+His series of videos was published on Harford’s YouTube channel and helped our community stay active during a very difficult time.

 Sean also encourages his students to make YouTube videos: “These videos have students showing off their knowledge and ability to successfully explain and perform exercises for different skill levels, using random objects around the house and focusing on different populations (e.g. pregnant women, those with shoulder, knee, or back pain) while providing the reasoning.
 I remind them that these videos can be used on a résumé for a job application down the road as it shows off their abilities and can help with the lack of experience some may have.
 This also helps prepare them to communicate in different environments,” he added.